Collins Nweke: City councillor

 He participated in the Ostend City Council Election of 2006.
-He was appointed Green Party Ostend point-man on social policy for the legislative period 2006–2012 and serving as councillor for social affairs, Public Centre for Social Welfare (OCMW) in the last two years of that legislature, becoming the first person born outside Belgium to occupy such political office in the province of West Flanders.
-Xpats.com, Invited by Wouter De Vriendt Collins Nweke was not a member of any political party at the time, but he was appointed the party reference person for Social Policy in the legislative period 2006–2012, serving also as councillor for Social Welfare at the council's Public Center for social welfare.
+He was appointed Green Party Ostend point-man on social policy for the legislative period 2006–2012 and was councillor for social affairs, Public Centre for Social Welfare (OCMW) in the last two years of that legislature, becoming the first person born outside Belgium to occupy such political office in the province of West Flanders.
+Xpats.com, Invited by Wouter De Vriendt Collins Nweke was not a member of any political party at the time, but he was appointed the party reference person for Social Policy in the legislative period 2006–2012, also was councillor for Social Welfare at the council's Public Center for social welfare.

 He was elected by direct vote in 2012 into the city council.
 His portfolio includes the economy, social policy, international development and equality policy.

 Following his election as councillor, he had to resign his membership of the Ostend City Municipal Advisory Board for Ethnic Minorities but continued his activism as opposition politician with ethnic minority affairs under his portfolio.

 In the Dutch-language book De Keizer van Oostende, Nweke was credited with bringing about a spirited opposition and debate in the Council for Social Affairs which did not exist before his time.
 Due to being a lone opposition voice, the book argued, the issues he raised seemed to be largely ignored.